adevinta/vulcan-checks/cmd/vulcan-exposed-http-resources/README.md

 - If no conditions are specified the check will consider the resource to be exposed if the request returns any response.

+## Resources

+Resources that the check can identify as exposed are listed in the `resources.yaml` file.
+Any resource added to the file should have a short but clear description and should be accompanied preferably by a matching regular expression.
+If a reliable regular expression cannot be written, a status code should be used instead and the description should be preceded by the word "potentially"; the severity of the vulnerability should not be lowered for this reason alone.

 ## Testing

 In order to test the detection of specific resources, you may use the following method.